Last Updated 11-01-2023

 Nevertheless, some basic skills in filet crocheting are necessary.
 To refresh you memory about this technique, check very helpful links from Filet Crochet page.

 Filet patterns will look great both whether you crochet fine silk or cotton thread or you are going to use thick wool yarn.
-That's why very many crocheters prefer namely filet crochet patterns when they consider variants for crocheting a new project.
+That's why many crocheters prefer this type of filet crochet patterns when they consider variants for crocheting a new project.

 All filet crochet patterns consist of two kinds of meshes:

 Opened and filled....
 Hm, not too many variants of stitches to demonstrate your creativity.
 Nevertheless, it does require a bit of thought when viewing a filet crochet chart for the first time.

 The typical crochet mesh is created by making double crochets in the same space to create the filled or solid square.
 The open square are formed by making chain stitches.

 When designing your filet crochet patterns, you will want to start with an empty chart.
 The one above was made with Stitch Fiddle, but you can also use a spread sheet such as Excel to create the chart.